-The Society of International Relations (in Estonian Rahvusvaheliste Suhete Ring – RSR) is a student organisation at the University of Tartu that was founded in October 7th, 1963.
+The Society of International Relations (in Estonian Rahvusvaheliste Suhete Ring – RSR) is a student organization at the University of Tartu that was founded on October 7th, 1963.
 It is uniting students from different faculties interested in international relations.
-RSR organises lectures and radio broadcasts dealing with a different international topic every week.
+RSR organizes lectures and radio broadcasts dealing with a different international topic every week.
 Once a year, RSR chooses the best writer on foreign policy in Estonian media and awards the author a prize.
 About once a month, the members of the RSR also write articles on foreign affairs for the Estonian newspaper Müürileht.
-What is more, RSR’s quiz on international relations is held every autumn and spring as part of the student days at University of Tartu.
-At least once a semester, a field trip abroad is organised where institutions dealing with foreign affairs are visited.
+What is more, RSR’s quiz on international relations is held every autumn and spring as part of the student days at the University of Tartu.
+At least once a semester, a field trip abroad is organized where institutions dealing with foreign affairs are visited.
 Our guests-lecturers include politicians, civil servants, researchers/scholars, businessmen and other people active in international relations.
-Our alumni includes several prominent figures who also visit our lectures from time to time.
+Our alumni include several prominent figures who also visit our lectures from time to time.

-Every Tuesday at 6 o’clock in the evening (plus “an academic quarter”, meaning 6:15) RSR meets up in a pub called Pahad Poisid (Küüni 2, Tartu).
+Every Tuesday at 6 o’clock in the evening (plus “an academic quarter”, meaning 6:15) RSR meets up.
 The lectures are held in Estonian and/or English, depending on the lecturer.

 President of the Society of International Relations